 We are still seeing a small amount of patients at both Lander and Threemilestone Surgery.

 If you have an appointment at either surgery, we would be grateful if you could attend wearing a face covering, ie protective face mask or scarf.

 When you arrive at the Lander site for an appointment, please wait in your car (or if you are walking, outside the building) until you receive a telephone call to ask you to come down to reception.

-If you are attending Threemilestone Branch Surgery, you will be collected from the car park by the person you are seeing.
+If you are attending Threemilestone Branch Surgery, please ring the bell at the front door and you will be invited in by the person you are seeing.
 Please do not arrive early for your appointment and queue outside.

 We hope these measures will help you feel safe and protected when you are being seen.